 Attending a Jewish school or being part of an OU-JLIC community will make it easier to find Jewish friends and there is significantly less negative peer pressure at YU and Touro than any secular campus.
 You can check here if the school(s) you are considering have an OU-JLIC.

 The availability of kosher food on campus is very varied.
 Some campuses have a full kosher meal plan – 3 meals a day, 7 days a week – and/or are located near an Orthodox community with access to kosher restaurants and kosher groceries.
 Others may only have a partial meal plan or frozen meals available.
 And some campuses may have no kosher food, and you may need to bring kosher food to campus with you, or rely on cereal and milk and what you can find in the local supermarket.
 If you don’t want to be stuck shipping in food or eating inedible food, it’s important to know what the kosher options are (and how tasty they are) around campus before you choose your school.
-A great way to do this is to first read the article “The In’s and Out’s of Meal Plans,” which tells you everything you need to know about the different types of meal plans.
-Then check out our awesome Resources Map with searchable information about kosher options broken down for more than 285 schools!
+First read the article “The In’s and Out’s of Meal Plans,” which tells you everything you need to know about the different types of meal plans.
+Then speak with Jewish professionals or other people at the colleges you are considering.
 Many of the most popular colleges for Orthodox yeshiva high school graduates also have an OU-JLIC couple you can contact today for more information or help on this.
 Check here if the school(s) you are considering have an OU-JLIC.

 There can be many difficulties associated with living in college housing as Jewish student, and you may be required to do so, at least for your freshman year.
 Difficulties can include walking up several flights of stairs or avoid using electric keys on Shabbat, sharing a kitchen with students that don’t observe kashrut, or sharing a communal bathroom with students of the opposite gender.
 The best way to avoid any potential issues is to know what issues there might be and to be in touch with colleges early and frequently.
 Read “All About Campus Housing” for more information on possible issues, what you should be asking colleges about student housing, and some guidelines for advocating for your needs as an observant Jewish student.
 While some colleges will accommodate your religious needs (such as Jewish roommates or specific floors), ask to make sure this is the case before picking the college.
 Additionally most accommodation requests need to be in early, so make sure once you choose a college you are familiar with the application process for student housing, submit everything ahead of the deadlines, and follow-up if you don’t receive any confirmation.
 Finally, many of the most popular colleges for Orthodox yeshiva high school graduates also have an OU-JLIC couple you can contact today for more information or help on this.